Department of Nutrition and Health Sciences

 Human Performance and Body Composition Labs

-Located in the Carolyn Pope Edwards Hall on UNL's City Campus, the Human Performance and Body Composition Laboratory operates under the expert direction of Dr. Terry Housh.
+Located in the Carolyn Pope Edwards Hall on UNL's City Campus, the Human Performance and Body Composition Laboratory operates under the direction of Dr. Terry Housh.
 The lab serves as a cornerstone for advanced studies in exercise physiology and nutritional science while serving two essential functions:

 Our facility is equipped with precision equipment which enables comprehensive assessment of human performance and body composition: